parrot/parrot/languages/parakeet/README.txt

     0>

-  Since the core words are still pretty flexible right now, please see the source file parakeet.imc for a list of all the current words.
+  Since the core words are still pretty flexible right now, please see the source file parakeet.pir for a list of all the current words.

 Control